credibledoc/credible-doc/README.md

 * [substitution-parent](substitution/README.md) - contains submodules with tools and libraries for replacing placeholders with the generated content

-This [release.md](doc/release.md) document describes how to release and publish all modules of this repository.
+The document [release.md](doc/release.md) describes how to release and publish all modules of this repository.